b1b2ttt/certified-aws-developer-associate-notes/1-aws-fundamentals/elb.md

     * The application servers don’t see the IP of the client directly
         * The true IP of the client is inserted in the header X-Forwarded-For
         * We can also get Port (X-Forwarded-Port) and protocol (X-Forwarded-Proto)

 #### Network Load Balancer (v2)
 * Layer 4 allow you to do:
     * Forward TCP traffic to your instances
     * Handle millions of requests per second
     * Support for static IP or elastic IP
     * Less latency ~100ms (vs 400 ms for ALB)
+* NLB has ** one static IP ** per AZ, and supports assigning Elastic IP (helpful for whitelisting specific IP)
 * Network Load Balancers are mostly used for extreme performance and should not be the default load balancer you choose
 * Overall, the creation process is the same as the Application Load Balancer

+#### Cross-Zone Load Balancing
+-  With Cross Zone Load Balancing: each load balancer instance distributes evenly across all registered instances in all AZ
+-  Otherwise, each load balancer node distributes requests evenly across the registered instances in its Availability Zone only.
+- Classic Load Balancer
+	- Disabled by default
+	- No charges for inter AZ data if enabled
+- Application Load Balancer
+	- Always on (can’t be disabled)
+	- No charges for inter AZ data
+- Network Load Balancer
+	- Disabled by default
+	- You pay charges ($) for inter AZ data if enabled

 #### Load Balancers Good to Know
 * Any Load Balancer (CLB, ALB, NLB) has a static host name.
 They do not resolve and use underlying IP